Keandre Cook: Professional career

 After going undrafted in the 2020 NBA draft, Cook signed with the Charlotte Hornets.
 He was waived at the end of training camp, but added to the roster of their NBA G League affiliate, the Greensboro Swarm.
-Cook averaged 1.6 points and 1.6 rebounds per game.
+Cook averaged 1.6 points and 1.6 rebounds in eight games during the G League hub season between February and March 2021.

 On June 25, 2021, Cook signed with Szedeák of the Hungarian Nemzeti Bajnokság I/A.

-On July 13, 2022, he has signed with ADA Blois Basket 41 of the LNB Pro A.
+On July 13, 2022, Cook signed with ADA Blois Basket 41 of the LNB Pro A. In January 2023, he left France and joined MZT Skopje in North Macedonia.

+For the 2023–24 season, Cook joined Crailsheim Merlins of the German Basketball Bundesliga.

+On May 21, 2024, Cook signed with the Brisbane Bullets of the Australian National Basketball League (NBL) for the 2024–25 season.
+On March 2, 2025, he signed with the Guangdong Southern Tigers of the Chinese Basketball Association (CBA) for the rest of the 2024–25 season.

+On April 8, 2025, he signed with Ironi Kiryat Ata of the Israeli Basketball Premier League.

+On June 14, 2025, Cook signed with Río Breogán of the Liga ACB.